finbourne/lusid-sdk-csharp/sdk/docs/EntitiesApi.md

             try
             {
-                // [EARLY ACCESS] GetPortfolioChanges: Get the next change to each portfolio in a scope.
+                // [EARLY ACCESS] Get the next change to each portfolio in a scope.
                 ResourceListOfChange result = apiInstance.GetPortfolioChanges(scope, effectiveAt, asAt);
                 Debug.WriteLine(result);
             }